melkiyasser/pillarMy/README.md

 ## History

 ### For Pharo 12
+The development of Pillar and Microdown are now in Pharo 12.
 - v10.0.0 but with some links problems due to new inline parser

-### For Pharo 12 (Current stable release)
+### For Pharo 11
 - v9.0.1 Fixing link problems.
 - v9.0.0 loading in Pharo 11.
-The development will now happen in P11.

 ### For Pharo 10
 - v8.3.2 fixed baseline and updated readme